 The table is present on the top of the saddle.
 The table consists of T-slots or sometimes fixtures are used for holding up the workpiece on the table.
 A table can travel longitudinally in a horizontal plane.

-Power required for the rotation of the spindle is obtained from the motor through belt, gear and clutch assembly.
+Power required for the rotation of the spindle is obtained from the motor through the belt, gear, and clutch assembly.

 Milling Machine Working Principle:

-- It employed in the metal removing operation on a milling machine is that the work is rigidly clamped on the table of the machine and the revolving cutter which has multiple teeth is mounted on the arbor.
+- Milling machine employed in the metal removing operation in which the work is rigidly clamped on the table of the machine and the revolving cutter which has multiple teeth is mounted on the arbor.